cisocrgroup/pocoweb/frontend/public_html/doc.md

 * No [Authorization](#user-content-authorization) is required.

 #### Query parameters
-* The optional parameter `url=profiler-url` specifies the url of the profiler.
+* The optional parameter `url=profiler-url` specifies the URL of the profiler.
 Use `local` to use the local profiler.
 If omitted, `url=local` is assumed.

 #### Response data